UvaCsl/HemoCell/README.md

 Contributions
 =====================

-Please read our contribution guidelines on HemoCell documentation.
+For contributions please read our contribution guidelines on HemoCell documentation.